Exact Radiation Model For Perfect Fluid Under Maximum Entropy Principle: Introduction

-The work plan of the study is as follows: in Sec.
-II we develop the methodology for mass of the spherical symmetric system of radiating star under (i) the maximum entropy principle, and (ii) the homotopy perturbation method.
-Next in the Sec.
-III we provide the Einstein field equations for self-gravitating radiation system and discuss several physical aspects of the solution describing the system in connection to mass, density, pressures, energy, stability, mass-radius ratio, compactness factor and surface redshift.
-In Sec.
-IV it has been shown in details that all the physical features in connection to brown dwarf stars of type E0 are valid with the observed features except that of stability of the model which seems partially unstable.
-We have made some specific remarks on the radiation model under consideration in the Sec.
-V.
+The work plan of the study is as follows: in section 2 we develop the methodology for the mass of the spherical symmetric system of radiating star under (i) the maximum entropy principle, and (ii) the homotopy perturbation method.
+Next in the section 3 we provide the Einstein field equations for self-gravitating radiation system and discuss several physical aspects of the solution describing the system in connection to mass, density, pressures, energy, stability, mass-radius ratio, compactness factor and surface redshift.
+In section 4 it has been shown in details that all the physical features in connection to brown dwarf stars of type $E0$ are valid with the observed features.
+We have made some specific remarks on the radiation model in the section 5.

-\section{The Methodology for Mass of the Spherical Symmetric System of Radiating Star}
+\section{The methodology for mass of the spherical symmetric system of radiating star}